microsoft/kiota/specs/cli/client-add.md

 `kiota client add` allows a developer to add a new API client to the `kiota-config.json` file.
 If no `kiota-config.json` file is found, a new `kiota-config.json` file would be created in thr current working directory.
 The command will add a new entry to the `clients` section of the `kiota-config.json` file.
 Once this is done, a local copy of the OpenAPI description is generated and kept in the `.kiota/descriptions` folder.

 When executing, a new API entry will be added and will use the `--client-name` parameter as the key for the map.
-When loading the OpenAPI description, it will generate a hash of the description to enable change detection of the description and save it as part of the `descriptionHash` property.
-It will also store the location of the description in the `descriptionLocation` property.
+When loading the OpenAPI description, it will store the location of the description in the `descriptionLocation` property.
 If `--include-path` or `--exclude-path` are provided, they will be stored in the `includePatterns` and `excludePatterns` properties respectively.

 Every time an API client is added, a copy of the OpenAPI description file will be stored in the `./.kiota/{client-name}` folder.
 The files will be named using the API client name.
 This will allow the CLI to detect changes in the description and avoid downloading the description again if it hasn't changed.